 You may have seen my facebook live video and heard that I had to reschedule my O2 climb.
 Well, it got worse after seeing a specialist.
 I was told to wear a full leg brace for four weeks!
 Just my luck, I had a trip scheduled to visit the US during that time.
 While I seriously debated canceling (rescheduling) my trip, in the end, I just couldn’t.
-I knew it wouldn’t be easy, but it’s 2018, and accessible travel should be a reality.
+I knew it wouldn’t be easy, but in this day and age accessible travel should be a reality.

 I wanted to share my experience traveling injured so that you can make an educated decision on whether to travel if you or a loved one ever find yourself in that position.
 Additionally, I wanted to share the small insight I got into what disabled, or injured passengers have to put up with every time they travel.
 It was a real eye-opener and it’s something we should all take an interest in because a lot more needs to be done to make travel accessible to everyone.

 It’s up to you whether to travel with an injury or not.
 Whatever you decide, I strongly recommend that you consult your doctor before flying with a knee injury – or any injury for that matter!
 You should also check your travel insurance to see if your injury has any impact.